Nonparametric method of structural break detection in stochastic time series regression model: Mathematical framework

 It is important to highlight that, under \Cref{assumption_functions}, the modeling framework in \eqref{eq:main-model} covers a fairly large class of traditional time series models.
-For example, if $X_t=Y_{t-1}$ and $\sigma(\cdot)$ is a constant function, we get the class of nonlinear AR models.
+For example, if $X_t=Y_{t-1}$ and $\sigma(\cdot)$ is a constant function, we get the class of AR models.
 As a special case, if we further put $\mu(x)=ax$ for some constant $a\in\R$, we obtain the linear AR process.
 Similarly, by setting $\mu(x)=a\max\{x,0\}+b\min\{x,0\}$ or $\mu(x)=a+be^{-cx^2}$, where $a,b,c \in \R$, we obtain the threshold AR and exponential AR processes, respectively.
 One can also obtain heavy-tailed data generating processes from \eqref{eq:main-model}, for example $\mu(x)=0$ and $\sigma(x)=\sqrt{a+bx^2}$, gives the traditional ARCH process.
-On the other hand, letting $Y_t=X_{t+1}-X_t$ and assuming $\{\epsilon_t\}$ to be iid Gaussian, we obtain the continuous time stochastic diffusion model:

-where $\{W_t\}$ is a standard Brownian motion.
+Further, letting $Y_t=X_{t+1}-X_t$ and assuming $\{\epsilon_t\}$ to be iid Gaussian, we obtain the discretized version of the continuous time stochastic diffusion model $dX_t=\mu(X_t)+\sigma(X_t)dW_t,$ where $\{W_t\}$ is a standard Brownian motion.
 As pointed out by \cite{fan2005selective}, this structure covers a wide class of financial models.
-Further, \Cref{Xtdependence} is in line with several linear and nonlinear time series processes \citep{tong1990non, wu2005nonlinear}.
+Further, \Cref{Xtdependence} is in line with several linear and nonlinear time series processes \citep{wu2005nonlinear}.